 The 130 year old Parliament building is to undergo sustainable renovation during the next few years.
-For this purpose, the Parliamentary business is to be relocated in summer 2017 to the alternative accommodation in the Hofburg and in three temporary office buildings.
-During this three-year period of renovation, the National Council and Federal Council will sit in the Redoutensaal of the Hofburg.
+For this purpose, the Parliamentary Business had to be relocated in summer 2017 to the alternative accommodation in the Hofburg and in three temporary office buildings.
+During this four-year period of renovation, the National Council and Federal Council will sit in the Redoutensaal of the Hofburg.

 While the Parliament building is undergoing refurbishment, guided tours through the Hofburg will offer a continuing opportunity to witness politics first hand.